URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Background

-We benchmark four promising state-of-the-art MARL algorithms, applicable to discrete action space scenarios and common in baselines or building blocks of more complex algorithms \cite{deep_rl_matters, NEURIPS2019_07a9d3fe, papoudakis2021benchmarkingmultiagentdeepreinforcement, roma, lica, weighted_qmix}.
-For investigating the properties of solutions found by different classes of algorithms, we use two \emph{independent learning} (IL) algorithms, where each agent learns separately and treats the other agents as part of the environment, and two algorithms with the \emph{Centralized Training Decentralized Execution} (CTDE) property \cite{ctde}, where agents learn decentralized policies from local observations while collectively maximizing a shared global objective using global state information in centralized training.
-IL introduces non-stationarity from the perspective of each agent, often resulting in a lack of convergence guarantees in multi-agent settings \cite{iql}, yet typically requires less computational resources and is easier to scale to large environments \cite{investigation_il_algorithms}.
-CTDE, on the other hand, helps address the non-stationarity that arises in the IL case \cite{zhou2023centralizedtrainingdecentralizedexecution}. \begin{list}{$\bullet$}{\leftmargin=1em \itemsep=0pt \topsep=0pt \partopsep=0pt \parsep=0pt} \item \textbf{Independent Q-Learning (IQL)} \cite{iql} is a value-based IL algorithm where each agent trains its own deep Q network.
-It is a useful reference point as it often works well in practice; nevertheless, it lacks theoretical convergence guarantees \cite{stabilizing_experience_replay, LoweWTHAM17}. \item \textbf{Independent Proximal Policy Optimisation (IPPO)} \cite{de_witt_is_2020} is an actor-critic method that has empirically shown to be effective in a variety of tasks \cite{mappo, papoudakis2021benchmarkingmultiagentdeepreinforcement}. \item \textbf{Multi-Agent PPO (MAPPO)} \cite{mappo} is an actor-critic algorithm that utilizes a centralized critic (in contrast to IPPO).
+\begin{list}{$\bullet$}{\leftmargin=1em \itemsep=0pt \topsep=0pt \partopsep=0pt \parsep=0pt} \item \textbf{Independent Q-Learning (IQL)} \cite{iql} is a value-based IL algorithm where each agent trains its own deep Q network.
+It is a useful reference point as it often works well in practice; nevertheless, it lacks theoretical convergence guarantees \cite{stabilizing_experience_replay, LoweWTHAM17}. \item \textbf{Independent Proximal Policy Optimisation (IPPO)} \cite{de_witt_is_2020} is an actor-critic method that has empirically been shown to be effective in a variety of tasks \cite{mappo, papoudakis2021benchmarkingmultiagentdeepreinforcement}. \item \textbf{Multi-Agent PPO (MAPPO)} \cite{mappo} is an actor-critic algorithm that utilizes a centralized critic (in contrast to IPPO).
 It is considered a competitive baseline for cooperative MARL tasks. \item \textbf{QMIX} \cite{rashid_qmix_2018} employs a mixing network to decompose the joint state-action value function.
 QMIX is a \emph{Value Decomposition} method, designed for fully cooperative tasks, where all agents share a common reward.
 Value decomposition methods learn a centralized joint state-action value function and factorize it into individual agent-specific value functions to enable decentralized execution while attributing each agent’s contribution to the collective reward. \end{list}

-\section{Urban Routing Benchmark - \our}
+\section{Urban Routing Benchmark - \our{}}

 \our{} is a collection of real-world traffic networks and associated realistic demand patterns, paired with reusable experiment scripts and a parameterization scheme.
 A \our{} experiment can be specified and initialized with a simple command: